dcunited001/dcunited001.github.io/_posts/2018-08-25-the-holy-grail-a-cultural-artifact-and-sociophysical-protocol-for-purification.md

         wills, the nature and dynamics of such sociophysical singularities are identical, only differing in quality and proportion.

+### Sociophysical Singularities and Sociohierchical Crystallization

+- Sociophysical singularities are like abberations of alchemy, self-sustaining vortices of alchemical charge that feed themselves on the social, financial and informational energies of others.
+Growing exponentially larger until the singularity's nearly rips a discontinuity into a sociophysical higher-order analogy for space and time.
+The magnification of power causes nearby social particles to align with the sociophysical energy landscape, becoming crystallized with the source of energy amplification.
+  - These phenomena always seem to form structures of (concentric stratification) of social heirarchy, where (the disruption thereby of lower-strata monopolar alignment implies further (opportunity) for disruption) ...
+    - ... thus *chaos begets chaos*. this is a paradox of solidified regimes whose significance ripples through the global system: they are *the* definitive powers, whereas to exist, they must hold dominion over those who do not support the regime(s). whether merely in practice or even through nominal rebellion, there will be nascent, growing and real threats to a dominant power. this is a challenge that every maturing empire must foresee and that every mature empire must deal with: there are those who do not appreciate your order and for every seed of discord they sown which blooms today or tomorrow, each is a small victory for them and a loss for your hegemony.
+      - this holds true regardless of the size of the power structure in question -- for empires as well as for interpersonal networks of power.

+    - there is a optimal number of downstream nodes connected below each node, around twelve or so. this is rendered more complicated by the different types of relationships we form in our life as they relate to power -- e.g. family, work, sport. still, it is more clearly seen in the direct associates to tyrants and their direct subordinates in authoritarian governments.
+    - for fair distribution sociophysical resource-types -- and truly, for a distribution that is optimal for the progressive advancement of individuals in that society itself -- then sociophysical singularities are (bad). the magnification of power tends to not only corrupt, but also to be inherently unstable in most cases. its magnetism binds individuals to power for their survival, (only to render itself either some structural flaw in the process or competition with external power structures whereby some externalities then cause the teetering strata of the sociophysical singularity to rip itself apart).

+### Not Every Sociophysical Singularity Results in Regressive Regimes of Power

+- The Sumerians: they rose and they fell.
+The Akkadians?
+They toppled, they consumed, they rose and they fell.
+The Babylonians?
+The course was the same as with the Akkadians, but they were to be torn apart, first by the chaos of the Sea Peoples, then by the Assyrians and Persians.
+  - These were each empires whose crystallization of power structures was centered around great men, but what is certain of great men, if there is anything?
+Great men are still simply men, who live and who die, but what is eternal?
+The metaphysical.
+What is ineffable?
+    The myriad shadows of the metaphysical: the collective unconscious.

+- Not every basis for a sociophysical singularity results in an unstable or regressive regime.
+Far more resilient are those regimes whose center of power resides in ideas and whose power structure are crystallizations around those ideas.
+Why?
+Because you can kill a man or topple his empire, but you can never kill an idea.
+Therefore, if power structures crystallize themselves around ideas, whose noumenological existence has troubled philosophers for millennia -- that is, if no man can precisely name or definitively structure any idea -- then how can adversaries so easily destructure a regime built upon them?

 # If God is Metaphysical/Unconscious...